The periodic impulse train is an infinite sum of unit impulses spaced apart:

 Shifting and scaling

-By analogy with a single impulse, we can shift and scale an impulse train.
-The expression means a periodic impulse train with period , shifted right by , with each impulse of strength — so impulses at , each of strength .
+Shift and scale an impulse train the same way you would a single impulse.
+The expression means a periodic impulse train with period , shifted right by , with each impulse of strength : impulses at , each of strength .

 Multiplication = ideal sampling

-The primary use of the impulse train in this course is to model the act of sampling a continuous-time signal.
+The main use of the impulse train is to model sampling a continuous-time signal.
 Multiplying by uses the equivalence property of each impulse:

-The product is a train of impulses at the sample times, each impulse with strength equal to the signal’s value at that sample time.
-This is impulse sampling — see Sampling for the full story.
+The product is a train of impulses at the sample times, each with strength equal to the signal’s value at that sample time.
+This is impulse sampling.

 Fourier transform